 Although the snowy weather may beg to differ, Spring is here!
 It’s time to unpack the golf clubs and hit the links.
 The sun begins to shine longer in the day.
 Hooray for vitamin D!

 The birds return from their winter-long hiatus.
 Spring is the season of rebirth, of life triumphing over the adversity of months of frozen weather.
 I can think of no other time more applicable to share this story.

-As many of you already know, my oldest brother, Dr. Benjamin Myerowitz, has just joined the facility and is now accepting new patients.
+As many of you already know, my oldest brother, Dr. Ben Myerowitz, has just joined the facility.
+He is now accepting new patients.
 In an ode to spring, to the full expressions of life, I’d like to take this opportunity to share with everyone his amazing story, which so perfectly illustrates the amazing perseverance and innate ability of the human body.

 Daniel J. Myerowitz, D.C., Dipl.
 Ac.
 (A.A.C.A)